orgmir/luisramos.dev/src/content/2020-03-20-ler-android-app/index.md

 The app name is the portuguese word for _reading_.
 I did a search and it seems nobody claimed it, so why not?
 The main features that I have built so far:

 - You can subscribe to RSS feeds (crazy I know).
-You can manually type in a website adress, or you can share from the browser to the app!
+You can manually type in a website address, or you can share from the browser to the app!
 - You can filter out articles that you already read, or just show articles from one feed.
 - You can swipe an article to toggle it read, or mark all articles in a feed at once!
-- Feeds will be checked for updates every hour automagically.
+- Feeds will be checked for updates every hour auto-magically.

 Articles currently open in the browser.
 I toyed with the idea of having a built in reader, but that seemed overkill for what I wanted to do.
 I already used the browser to do most of my reading anyway.